Olympic National Park Day Trip (Best 1-Day Itineraries!)

 3. Hurricane Ridge & Lake Crescent

-Estimated travel time: 8 – 8.75 hours roundtrip
+🚗 Estimated travel time: 8 – 8.75 hours roundtrip

-This one-day trip requires the most travel, including a ferry ride from Seattle to Bainbridge, the most direct ferry route.
-On a clear day, impressive views of Mount Rainier from the ferry deck are a bonus.
-You must also cross the Hood Canal Bridge, which opens for boat traffic.
+This one-day trip requires the longest travel, including a ferry ride from Seattle to Bainbridge, the most direct ferry route.
+On a clear day, views of Mount Rainier from the ferry deck are a bonus.

 I live on the Kitsap Peninsula and travel to the Olympic Peninsula multiple times a month, and the timing of a bridge opening rarely thwarts my schedule.